 The intent of class projects is to provide students with an important educational experience and not professional dissemination.
 As part of the educational process, students enrolled in courses that require minimal risk human subjects or related community-based research (i.e., interviews, surveys, program assessments, and so on) are not required to obtain IRB approval.
 Nevertheless, all students are expected to receive appropriate training and comply with the principles of informed consent.
 All course-based research projects must be approved by the instructor.
 All projects that exceed minimal risk and would ordinarily require expedited or full review (i.e., sensitive data, etc...) must receive IRB approval.
-Independent student research, such as a thesis, dissertation, or culminating capstone experience, are not defined as class projects and IRB review and approval is required.
+Independent student research that involves human subjects (e.g., thesis, dissertation, culminating capstone experience, etc.) is not considered a class project, and IRB review and approval is required.